 Owairaka District School

-State primary school with an enrolment zone (see zone boundaries below): Principal: Brenda Williams
+State primary school with an enrolment zone (see zone boundaries below) and a roll of about 500: Principal: Brenda Williams

 “Starting at the intersection of New North Rd (1237-911, 1288-910 included) and Blockhouse Bay Rd (excluded), travel north-west along New North Rd and south-east along Mt Albert Rd (164, 179 and below included) to Owairaka Ave.
 Travel west along Owairaka Ave, south along Hallam St and west along Hendon Ave to Richardson Rd (198, 195 and above included).
 Continue west and then north along Hendon Ave and south-west along New North Rd, back to the starting point.”